TimOosterhuis/MAS-project/index.md

 ##### Functions for this class:
 Play_card() is the function called when a player needs to play a card.
 It receives the trump and the trick if there is any yet.
 It will then first select the playable cards of the player by calling playable() from the rules_config_big.py file, after that it will select the best card from this list by calling find_best_card() from the tactics.py file (both these functions are explained later).
 Play_card() will then remove the found card from either the open_cards or closed_cards list.
 Then the function returns that card and the thoughts as found by the tactics.py function.
+Functions for this class are:
+Play_card() is the function called when a player needs to play a card.
+It receives the trump and the trick if there is any yet.
+It will then first select the playable cards of the player by calling playable() from the rules_config_big.py file, after that it will select the best card from this list by calling find_best_card() from the tactics.py file (both these functions are explained later).
+Play_card() will then remove the found card from the open_cards or closed_cards list, depending on in which it was in, and then returns that card and the thoughts ( which means the reason why that card was chosen) as found by the tactics.py function

 Create_possibles() creates the possibles list.
 It looks at all the cards that are in the all_cards list and not in the knowledge list and creates three instances (for all the other players) in the possibles list for each card.